Self-proclaimed Simple Man, Bill O'Reilly is with us right now.

 We have no idea where the money's coming from.

-And that's something that should needs to be fixed in in federal law, and I talked about that.
+And that's something that needs to be fixed in federal law.

 But I've always viewed it as this.

-It's a it's amazing to me Republicans win any elections in this country.
+It's amazing to me, Republicans win any elections in this country.

-You have Hollywood against you, the tech companies against you, mainstream media is against you, all the newspapers, academia, all the columnist class, you name it.
+You have Hollywood against you, the tech company's against you, mainstream media is against you, all the newspapers, academia, all the columnist class, you name it.

-And I believe they're gonna give us a chance here in a couple weeks, not just in Florida, but around the country.
+And I believe they're going to give us a chance here in a couple of weeks, not just in Florida, but around the country.

-But obviously that all depends on people going out and vote.
+But obviously, that all depends on people going out and voting.

-I don't want people thinking this is in the bag, these elections are over, we're gonna win.
+I don't want people thinking this is in the bag.

-If we don't go and vote, then I think we're gonna be disappointed.
+If we don't go and vote, then I think we're going to be disappointed.

-I've been s telling people you gotta have the ment mentality and the mindset that you're down by six points.
+I've been telling people: you've got to have the mentality and the mindset that you're down by six points.

 I'll use a football analogy.